Fiscal Management

 Reviewed: 10/12; 5/15; 12/18

-The superintendent [or designee] will be responsible for the development, review, and implementation of the district emergency operations plans.
+The superintendent [or designee] is responsible for the development, review, and implementation of the district emergency operations plans.
 The plans will include procedures for transmitting alerts regarding emergency situations to students, school personnel, and employers for non-school employees whose presence is regularly required in the school buildings.

 The district emergency operations plans will be updated and reviewed annually by the Board of Education and will address responses to natural disasters, active shooter scenarios, and other emergencies as determined by the district.
 The district emergency operations plans are confidential and will not be subject to disclosure under Iowa Code Chapter 22.
 However, the district will publish procedures for students, parents and family members, and school personnel to report possible safety threats on school grounds and at school activities.